keyboard_arrow_up

 Vapor

-A visible suspension in the air of a substance's particles.
+A visible suspension of a substance's particles in the air.

 Vitrification

-A high-temperature combustion process that melts and converts non-combustible inorganic materials.
+A high-temperature process that melts and transforms non-combustible inorganic materials into a glass-like substance.

 More Dryers Information